mgeeky/ShellcodeFluctuation/README.md

 ```

-At the moment I'm not sure of benefits for flipping into `PAGE_NOACCESS` instead of `PAGE_READWRITE`.
+At the moment I'm not sure of benefits of flipping into `PAGE_NOACCESS` instead of `PAGE_READWRITE`.

 ### Modified code in kernel32.dll